rauhaanrizvi/Vite-Vue/README.md

 # Handling SEO

-Single-page apps render your content dynamically using JavaScript and an empty HTML.
-Hence, search engine crawlers are not able to collect the content (i.e. the text) and stores it in a databank.
+Single-page apps render your site content dynamically using JavaScript and an empty HTML.
+Hence, search engine crawlers generally are not able to collect the content (i.e. the text) and store it in a databank.

 There are two options to solve this SPA drawback in SEO: